 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- If you are taking this drug for rheumatoid arthritis, make sure you are up to date with all your vaccines.
+- If your child is taking this drug for rheumatoid arthritis, make sure your child is up to date with all vaccines.

 - Heart problems have happened with this drug.
 Sometimes, these have been life-threatening.
 Talk with the doctor.